SSandeesh/EDA-Automation-with-Mistral-LLM/README.md

 ## AI-Generated Insights

 The dataset provided contains information about various employees, their characteristics, and job details.
 Here are some insights from the summary:

 - Total number of observations (employees) is 1470.
 - The mean age of employees is approximately 36.9 years, with a standard deviation of  9.14.
 This suggests that there's a diverse range of ages in the dataset.
 - The average daily rate and hourly rate are around $802.49 and $65.89 respectively.
 The mean monthly income is approximately $6502.93.
 - Employees work, on average, 11.28 hours per week (StandardHours), with a standard deviation of 3.66 hours.
-This indicates a wide range in the working hours of employees.- The mean number of companies worked is 14313.1, suggesting that employees have had multiple job experiences.
+This indicates a wide range in the working hours of employees.
+- The mean number of companies worked is 14313.1, suggesting that employees have had multiple job experiences.